 With an equity-based model, you also might need to work to sell your idea to the development team.
 The reason a developer might be interested in an equity split is because they believe they'll make back the initial loss of money in the long term.
 If your idea won't bring in a decent amount of revenue or relies on an expensive server infrastructure, a developer might not be interested in taking the project on board.

 Another caution in pursuing an equity split is to ensure both sides receive a fair slice of the money pie.
 There are a multitude of ways you can split funds, but both sides need to make sure they're looking out for each other.

 Finally, when approaching this model, ensure you have at least a small amount of capital to barter with.
 You may have the best idea in the world, but a strong development team will not be able to work at their fullest potential with no money down.
 While a 100% equity model might be awesome for a client, it causes significant financial strain and potential time loss for the developers.
 Like the old saying goes, "you can't eat equity!"

 An equity split can be beneficial for both you and your development team.
 Clients love this model because they can invest less money up front, yet utilize the services of a top-tier development company.
 Developers love this model because they can still get a little money up front, yet earn their full wages back in the long haul (and hopefully much, much more).

-Many development companies (including ours!) are willing to work with you to help get your app developed within your means.
+Many development companies, including Jed Mahonis Group (shameless plug), are willing to work with you to help get your app developed within your means.
 If you'd like more information, give us a shout.